Digital Products Privacy Statement

 How we use Educator Data

-We use Educator Data to register and maintain Educator accounts, to offer Educators the services, to support our interactions with Educators and Schools, and to provide Educators with information concerning our programs and services, newsletters, updates, and related materials.
+We use Educator Data to register and maintain Educator accounts, to offer Educators the Digital Products, to support our interactions with Educators and Schools, and to provide Educators with information concerning our programs and services, newsletters, updates, and related materials.

 How We Use De-Identified Data